PowerShell/DscResources/README.md

 ## Development builds

-Nuget feeds with most recent development builds are available for all our modules under:
+Nuget feeds with development builds (created every time we merge PR/push commit) are available for all our modules under:

 https://ci.appveyor.com/nuget/MODULE_NAME